 Hello, my name is David Shutkin.
 I am an Associate Professor of Educational Media and Technology and a member of the faculty in the Department of Education and School Psychology at John Carroll University.
 Both the University and the Department offer a congenial environment for my integrated and reflective teaching, scholarship and service.

 The integration of technology is having a synergistic effect on classroom practices.
 The potential of technology to benefit the educational experiences of children has never been greater.
 Yet the complexities of effective technology integration have never offered such great challenges.
-From the inclusion of new pedagogies that relate theories of the extended mind to the design and implementation of web-based learning experiences to critiques of neoliberal accountability schemes, I am continually augmenting and adjusting the courses.
+From the inclusion of new pedagogies that relate theories of the extended mind to the design and implementation of web-based learning experiences to critiques of neoliberal accountability schemes, I am continually augmenting and adjusting the courses I teach.

 My scholarship concerns technology studies, curriculum theory, and non-foundational ethics.
 At present, I am researching the theory of the extended mind and the experience of being a student in school.
 Methodologically, I employ forms of discourse analysis and actor network theory.